 4.3.1 General Concept

 The manufacturer shall perform an EMC assessment of the apparatus based on the relevant phenomena in order to ensure that he meets the essential requirements.
-As noted above the EMCD does not require the mandatory intervention from a third party (e.g. notified body) when carrying out the assessment.
+As noted above the EMCD does not require the mandatory intervention from a third party (e.g. notified body or laboratory) when carrying out the assessment.

 The manufacturer is fully responsible for applying the appropriate method of assessment.
 Recommendations are given in this Guide to help in this process.